One-Green/core-api-gateway/README.rst

     - With RaspAP : http://10.3.141.1:3000

-Grafana add Prometheus data source, and load default dashboard:
+Grafana add Postgres data source, and load default dashboard:
-    - Use Prometheus Data source
+    - Use Postgres Data source
-    - Use HTTP/URL : http://prom:9090 , click on "Test and Save"
+    - Use **host = db , database = postgres, user= postgres, ssl mode = disable** , , click on "Test and Save"
     - Load dashboard with "Create" button, click on "Import", click on "Upload .json file" and load **grafana.json**